 With plenty of incredible things to do, it's no surprise that London, the capital of England and the United Kingdom, is a popular destination for families with kids of all ages.
 If you're visiting with teens, you might be wondering what do after you've checked all the London must-dos off your list.
 Once you've visited all the museums, the iconic "Big Ben" clock tower and Westminster Abbey, try entertaining your teens with one of these great activities, among our favorites for entertaining teenagers in London.

 Hit the Shops

-The teenagers I know of both sexes like to shop for clothes and when visiting London they'll likely want to buy something their friends don't have back home.
-Head to Top Shop on Oxford Street for some great High Street fashion.
-It's the flagship store and it's big enough to spend a few hours in.
+Teenagers visiting London will love the opportunity to buy something that their friends don't have back home.
+Head to Topshop on Oxford Street for some grand High Street fashion.
+It's the flagship store, and it's big enough to spend a few hours in.
 It's also near to Carnaby Street which is flanked by cool stores like Monki and Jack Wills.

 Join a Street Art Walking Tour

 London is home to some of the best street art in the world.
 The walls around east London are covered in work by ever-changing artists.
 Shoreditch in particular, near the Liverpool Street station, is always a great spot to start a street art walk.
 You're likely to see everything from intricate works by world-renowned artists like Banksy all the way to colorful tags by locals.

 Teenagers often enjoy photography and this would be an excellent opportunity to get some cool shots of 'real London' for them to post on social media.

 clueQuest, a live "escape the room"-style game, is great fun if you're traveling with a small group.
 Once locked inside a room, you have an hour to find a way out.
 You have to work as a team to solve the codes and puzzles, and you need to be over nine years old to understand some of the challenges truly.
 It's brilliant for families and friends, and they stay open late into the evening, too.